U.S. fast-food chain Del Taco explores sale -sources

 Carlson Restaurants Inc agreed to sell its TGI Fridays casual dining chain to private equity firms Sentinel Capital Partners and TriArtisan Capital Partners in May for more than $800 million.

-Recent public offerings from restaurant chains have included Zoe’s Kitchen Inc (ZOES.N), Potbelly Corp (PBPB.O) and Papa Murphy’s Holdings Inc (FRSH.O).

-Reporting by Soyoung Kim and Olivia Oran in New York; Editing by Lisa Von Ahn
+Recent public offerings from restaurant chains have included Zoe’s Kitchen Inc, Potbelly Corp and Papa Murphy’s Holdings Inc. (Reporting by Soyoung Kim and Olivia Oran in New York; Editing by Lisa Von Ahn)